 11.1 The Serving Side During Service

-11.1.1 The Inside player who is making service throws, plays about with the ball (throwing up the ball, bumping, giving to other Inside player,etc.) after the call of score has been made by the Referee.
+11.1.1 The Inside Player making service throws, plays about with the ball (throwing up the ball, bumping, giving to other Inside player,etc.) after the call of the score has been made by the Referee.

-11.1.2 Any of the Inside player lifts his/her feet, steps on the lines or center line or crosses over or touches the net while the ball is being thrown for the ‘serve’
+11.1.2 Any of the Inside Players lifts his foot, steps on the Quarter Circle or Centre Line or crosses over or touches the net while the ball is being thrown for service.

-11.1.5 The ball touches his/her own player before crossing over the opponent court.
+1.1.3 The ball touches his own player before crossing the net.

-11.1.6 The ball goes over the net but falls outside the court.
+1.1.4 The ball goes over the net but lands outside the court.

-11.1.8 A player uses his/her hand or hands, or any other part of his/her arms to facilitate the execution of a kick even if the hand or arm does not directly touches the ball, but it touches other objects or surfaces instead when doing so.
+1.1.6 A player uses his hand or hands, or any other part of his arms to support the execution of a kick even if the hand or arm does not directly touches the ball, but it touches other objects or surfaces instead.

-11.1.9 The Thrower of the serving Regu throws the ball before the referee calls the score, for the second or subsequent time during the match.
+1.1.7 The Thrower of the serving Regu throws the ball before the Referee calls the score for the second or subsequent time during the match.